JigsawStack/omiai/README.md

 - ⭐ Curated list of models based on model quality, speed and cost
 - 🧠 Automatically picks the best model for each task
 - 🔗 Automatically chains models for complex tasks
-- 🤔 Built-in reasoning (DeepSeek r1, r1-distill 70b, o3-mini)
+- 🤔 Built-in reasoning (o3-mini, DeepSeek r1)
 - 🔨 Built-in tools and tool calling (Image generation, OCR, SST, etc)
 - 🌐 Access to the internet in real-time
 - 🔁 Model rate-limiting fallback, retries